 VM-20 Section 6.A.1.a.iii

-SET Certification Method –For groups of policies other than variable life or ULSG, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of policies is not subject to material interest rate risk or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
+SET Certification Method – For any groups of policies within the scope of VM-20, the qualified actuary may document that a group of policies has passed the exclusion test through an approach other than the SET Certification Method within the past three years and that there have not been material changes in the interest rate risk or asset return volatility risk inherent in the liabilities and supporting assets.
+Alternatively, for groups of policies other than variable life or ULSG, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of policies is not subject to material interest rate risk or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
 The company shall provide the certification and documentation supporting the certification to the commissioner upon request.

 VM-20 Section 6.A.2.a.i